Article · Mar 13, 2026

 `new Date().toISOString().split('T')[0]` returns the UTC date, not the user's local date.
 The bug, the fix, and why it only shows up in production.

 A user emails support: “I logged six hours on Thursday and they are showing up under Wednesday.”
-You check the database.
-The entry is dated Wednesday.
-You check the workflow.
-It writes whatever date the frontend sends.
-You check the frontend.
-It is sending new Date().toISOString().split('T')[0].
-You also check the timestamp on the entry.
-It was created at 8:14pm Eastern Time.
+The entry in the database is dated Wednesday.
+The frontend is sending new Date().toISOString().split('T')[0].
+The timestamp on the entry: 8:14pm Eastern Time.

-That is the bug.
-It is one line of code.
-It cost a freelancer most of a billing period before anyone noticed.
+One line of code.
+A freelancer lost most of a billing period before anyone noticed.

 The one-line bug that ate a week of time-entry data